vectordotdev/vector/docs/usage/configuration/sources/vector.md

 | `address` | `string` | The TCP address to bind to.<br />`no default` `example: "0.0.0.0:9000"` |
 | `shutdown_timeout_secs` | `int` | The timeout before a connection is forcefully closed during shutdown.<br />`default: 30` `unit: seconds` |

-## I/O

-The `vector` source simply forwards incoming events from other upstream Vector instances, unalterated.